SignAvatars: A Large-scale 3D Sign Language Holistic Motion Dataset and Benchmark: Discussion

-\textbf{3D holistic mesh annotation:} There are a lot of prior works for reconstructing holistic human body from RGB images with parametric models like SMPL-X \citep{SMPL-X:2019}, Adam \citep{joo2018total}.
-Among them, TalkSHOW \citep{yi2023generating} proposes a fitting pipeline based on SMPLify-X \citep{SMPL-X:2019} with a photometric loss for facial details.
-OSX \citep{osx} proposes a time-consuming finetune-based weakly supervision pipeline to generate pseudo-3D holistic annotations.
-However, such expressive parametric models have rarely been applied to the SL domain. \cite{kratimenos2021independent} use off-the-shelf methods to estimate holistic 3D mesh on the GSLL sign-language dataset \citep{theodorakis2014dynamic}.
-In addition to that, only a concurrent work \citep{forte2023reconstructing} can reconstruct 3D holistic mesh annotation from isolated-sign videos with HamNoSys annotations with pre-defined interpolation and symmetric loss based on the rules of HamNoSys.
-However, it can not be generalized to multiple-sign videos or videos without \textbf{isolated-sign-specific} HamNoSys annotation.
-These methods cannot deal with the challenging self-occlusion, hand–hand and hand–body interactions which makes them insufficient for complex interacting hand scenarios such as sign language.
+\textbf{3D holistic mesh annotation:} There are a lot of prior works for reconstructing holistic human body from RGB images with parametric models like SMPL-X~\cite{SMPL-X:2019}, Adam~\cite{joo2018total}.
+Among them, TalkSHOW~\cite{yi2023generating} proposes a fitting pipeline based on SMPLify-X~\cite{SMPL-X:2019} with a photometric loss for facial details.
+OSX~\cite{osx} proposes a time-consuming finetune-based weakly supervision pipeline to generate pseudo-3D holistic annotations.
+However, such expressive parametric models have rarely been applied to the SL domain. ~\cite{kratimenos2021independent} use off-the-shelf methods to estimate holistic 3D mesh on the GSLL sign-language dataset~\cite{theodorakis2014dynamic}.
+In addition to that, only a concurrent work~\cite{forte2023reconstructing} can reconstruct 3D holistic mesh annotation {using linguistic priors with group labels obtained from a sign-classifier trained on Corpus-based Dictionary of Polish Sign Language (CDPSL)~\cite{CDPSL}, which is annotated with HamNoSys} As such, {it utilizes an existing sentence segmentation methods~\cite{renz2021sign} to generalize to multiple-sign videos. } These methods cannot deal with the challenging self-occlusion, hand–hand and hand–body interactions which makes them insufficient for complex interacting hand scenarios such as sign language.
 There is not yet a generic annotation pipeline that is sufficient to deal with complex interacting hand cases in \textbf{continuous and co-articulated} SL videos.

-\textbf{Sign Language Datasets} While there have been many well-organized continuous SL motion datasets \citep{how2sign, Albanie2021bobsl, camgoz2018neural, hanke2020extending, huang2018video} with 2D videos or 2D keypoints annotations, the only existing 3D SL motion dataset with 3D holistic mesh annotation is in \citep{forte2023reconstructing}, which is purely \textbf{isolated sign based} and HamNoSys-based and not sufficient for tackling real-world applications in natural language scenarios.
+\paragraph{Sign language datasets} While there have been many well-organized continuous SL motion datasets~\cite{how2sign, Albanie2021bobsl,Albanie2020bsl1k, camgoz2018neural, hanke2020extending, huang2018video} with 2D videos or 2D keypoints annotations, the only existing 3D SL motion dataset with 3D holistic mesh annotation is in~\cite{forte2023reconstructing}, which is purely \textbf{isolated sign based} and not sufficient for tackling real-world applications in natural language scenarios.
 There is not yet a unified large-scale \textbf{multi-prompt 3D} SL holistic motion dataset with \textbf{continuous and co-articulated} signs and precise hand mesh annotations.